 What will the weather be like?

 When we’re in the Galilee area, the weather will be warm (in the high 60’s and 70’s).
 When we’re in Jerusalem, the weather can be significantly cooler (50’s and 60’s during the day and even cooler at night).
-I recommend bringing a warm jacket for the evenings in Jerusalem and a light sweatshirt or sweater for the evening in the Galilee.
+We recommend bringing a warm jacket for the evenings in Jerusalem and a light sweatshirt or sweater for the evening in the Galilee.

 Will I have a roommate in the hotel?

 Yes, the price is based on double occupancy and you can either request a roommate or you’ll be placed with someone close to your age and gender.
-If you want to request a single room, you can but the price is significantly higher – just let me know if you’d like that option.
+If you want to request a single room, you can but the price is significantly higher – just let us know if you’d like that option.